 For years we have provided experiences for the general public to not only enjoy, but learn from.
 And we know from our visitor numbers that they do enjoy them and that they keep coming back for more.
 But is our content appealing to everyone?
 How can we ensure that our content is accessible for all?
-And how can we help our visitors to become so engaged with science that they want to continue participating in it?
+And how can we help our visitors to become so engaged with science, technology, engineering and maths (STEM) that they want to continue participating in it?

 We have considered two practical ways to address this:

 - Ensure that we take into account the knowledge our visitors have already and build on this so that our content is at an appropriate level